harris-chris/tree-surgeon/README.md

 - version control files, eg the `.git` folder
 - documentation
 - the nix files themselves
+- change logs, developer's notes
+- intermediate build artifacts
-- change logs, developer's notes, and general detritus like vscode config files
+- ... and general detritus like vscode config files

 To use `tree-surgeon` with Nix, do the following (this assumes you are using nix flakes):